andersc/intrinsics_detection/README.md

 # Intrinsics detection

 A header only x86_64 intrinsic detector.
-The detection is made through the usage of the **cpuid** instruction and is targeting the naming used at
+The detection is made through the usage of the **cpuid** instruction in runtime and is targeting the naming used at
 [Intel® Intrinsics Guide](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html).

+This solution is used when you need to detect capabilities during runtime.
+For example if you got various optimisations targeting specific hardware support.

 ## Build and Run status